mohssineAboutaj/countdown-timer-pure-javaScript/README.md

 # Countdown Timer - pure javaScript

-A simple and html agnostic date countdown pure javaScript
+A simple _HTML_ date countdown pure javaScript

 ## How To Use:

 1. Create a parent element
 1. set `id="timer"`
 1. set `data-hours` for the hours counter